david-salac/polygon-pip/README.md

-# Python and Go implementation of the Ray Casting Algorithm (PIP)
+# Python, C++ and Go implementation of the Ray Casting Algorithm (PIP)
 Author: David Salac <http://www.github.com/david-salac>

-Python and Go implementation of the Ray Casting algorithm for solving of the Point In the Polygon (PIP) problem.
+Python, C++ Go implementation of the Ray Casting algorithm for solving of the Point In the Polygon (PIP) problem.
 The Ray Casting algorithm represents a simple method for determining if an arbitrary point is inside polygon or outside.

+All the versions (languages) are located in dedicated GIT branches.

 ## Description
 One of the common task in many fields (like GIS) is to determine if an